25 Black Models Who Broke Barriers in the Fashion World

 Jasmine Tookes.
 Photo: imagepressagency / Deposit Photos

 Jasmine Tookes is known as one of the sexiest Black models.
-She got her first major break in 2010, and by 2012, she was already walking for Victoria’s Secret, a brand synonymous with mainstream allure.
+The American beauty got her first major break in 2010, and by 2012, she was already walking for Victoria’s Secret, a brand synonymous with mainstream appeal.

 But her crowning moment came in 2016 when she wore the $3 million Fantasy Bra, a feat that etched her name in fashion history.
 Beyond modeling, she worked with Josephine Skriver on an activewear brand called JoJa.